lsp-plugins/lsp-plugins/README.txt

-Currently there is no automake/CMake supported, so to build plugins you have to type: make make install
+Currently there is no automake/CMake supported, so to build plugins you have to type: make clean make make install

+By default plugins use '/usr/local' path as installation directory.
+To override this path, you can run build with specifying PREFIX variable: make clean make PREFIX=/usr make install

+By default, 'make install' will install all plugin formats (LADSPA, LV2, LinuxVST, JACK) and documentation.
+To install them separately, you can issue following commands: make clean make make install_ladspa make install_lv2 make install_vst make install_jack make install_doc

-To build binaries for debugging/profiling, use the following commands: make profile
+To build binaries for debugging/profiling, use the following commands: make clean make profile

 To build binaries for testing (developers only), use the following commands: make clean make test

 You may also specify the installation root by specifying DESTDIR attribute: make install DESTDIR=<installation-root>

+To perform cross-building between different architectures, you first should have a corresponding toolchain.
+By default, LSP plugins use 'uname' tool for detecting target architecture and set internal variable BUILD_PROFILE to the detected value.
+Currently supported values are 'x86_64', 'i586', 'armv7a'.
+To build plugins for another architecture, just issue following commands: make clean make BUILD_PROFILE=<target architecture>

+To automatically build tarballs with binaries, you may use 'release' target: make clean make release

+After issuing these commands, '.release' subdirectory will contain tarballs with binaries, documentation and sources.
+To perform release for another architecture, same way with BUILD_PROFILE is possible: make clean make BUILD_PROFILE=<target architecture> release

+To remove all previsously built tarballs, just issue: make unrelease

 ==== PROFILING / DEBUGGING ====